ifokeev/hapi-introduction/README.md

 init();
 ```

-In our small example, we‚Äôre imagining that we have an API that returns a particular product.
-Whenever the user requests `http://localhost:3000/123`, they‚Äôll get back:
+In our small example, we're imagining that we have an API that returns a particular product.
+Whenever the user requests `http://localhost:3000/123`, they'll get back:

 ```
 Product ID: 123
 ```

-This is because the `request.params` object contains any params that we‚Äôve set-up in our path.
+This is because the `request.params` object contains any params that we've set-up in our path.

 Notice that we surrounded the `id` inside of two braces: `{id}`, this tells hapi that we intend for a user to replace that part of the URL as a param.

 At the same time, we also kept the original route _without_ the `id`.
-This shows that we can have multiple routes that target a similar base pattern and they won‚Äôt override one another.
-Each one gets more specific, and if it doesn‚Äôt match a particular route, it‚Äôll look back in the stack until one is matched.
+This shows that we can have multiple routes that target a similar base pattern and they won't override one another.
+Each one gets more specific, and if it doesn't match a particular route, it'll look back in the stack until one is matched.

 ## Plugins